MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     - **Time-bound**: Aim for an MVP soft launch within 18 months of starting the build.

     **Goal 5:** Begin building the game engine and start researching how to scale a game engine so that devs can use the engine.
-The other option is to use a open source game engine and integrate that into the website game dev platform just until I have the resources required to build my own custom engine.
+The other option is to use an open source game engine and integrate that into the website game dev platform just until I have the resources required to build my own custom engine.

     - **Specific**: Research and development into creating a game engine that satisfies my ambition of creating a engine that provides devs with a great experience when developing a game and users a great experience no matter the hardware that they own (cloud gaming is not really a interest for me until most countries all have great internet access and servers close-by).